Written byJenny Zeng

 - Launch it from the Applications folder or Launchpad.

-- Select your external drive and click Scan.
+- Select your external drive and click Search for Lost Data.

 What to do when your external hard drive keeps disconnecting on Mac?

-When your Mac external hard drive keeps disconnecting, there could be issues on four parts: your Mac, the drive itself, the cable, or the port.
+When your Mac external hard drive keeps disconnecting on macOS Ventura or other macOS versions, there could be issues on four parts: your Mac, the drive itself, the cable, or the port.
 It's advisable to run some basic troubleshooting to narrow down the causes.

 - Check your cable for tears or frying.
 If the cable is damaged or too long, replace it with a shorter one.
 Even if the cable seems ok, it's also recommended to try another qualified one as some users manage to get rid of the auto-ejecting problem after applying a new cable.